IMostafaR/Start-API-Node-Express/README.md

 # Node.js and Express.js API Endpoints

-This is my work assigned by [Route-Academy](https://www.linkedin.com/company/routeacademy/mycompany/) during learning front-end web development.
+This is my work assigned by [Route-Academy](https://www.linkedin.com/company/routeacademy/mycompany/) during learning backend web development.

 This repository contains code for Node.js and Express.js API endpoints.
 The API provides various endpoints to interact with users and posts data.